Field Technician, Working in Environmental Sustainability Within the Forestry Sector

 The region of concern is western Newfoundland—a region of highest biodiversity in NL--embracing over 3.2 million hectares of mostly forested (boreal) landscape and 19 federally listed or COWSEWIC assessed species at risk.
 There are 50 scheduled salmon rivers, one national park, 10 provincial parks, six provincial Ecological Reserves, and other protected areas.
 The region supports small, rural community economies that are based on extraction of natural resources.
 The forestry and mining sectors, as well as fisheries and tourism, are the main industries in the area.

 The technician will be given opportunities to engage in other fish, wildlife, and marine species at risk projects in which Intervale is currently engaged.
 These include projects for the conservation of Newfoundland marten, long-distance migratory shorebirds, endangered bats, and marine species at risk.
-For the marine species at risk work, the technician will be asked to participate in dockside dialogue with fish harvesters about their compliance with recovery actions for threatened species of wolffish The technician will learn about the operations of a small nonprofit organization working with communities and stakeholder groups in the conservation of species of ecological, cultural, and economic importance to Newfoundland.
+For the marine species at risk work, the technician will be asked to participate in dockside dialogue with fish harvesters about their compliance with recovery actions for threatened species of wolffish.
+The intern will participate in monitoring activities for colonies of Bank Swallow, a threatened species.
+The technician will learn about the operations of a small non-profit organization working with communities and stakeholder groups in the conservation of species of ecological, cultural, and economic importance to Newfoundland.
 There may be opportunities for continued employment beyond the length of the Clean Tech Internship, as has been the case for former Clean Tech interns with Intervale.

 Field work, public interactions, and presentations will follow federal and provincial health directives that may be in place pertaining to the COVID-19 pandemic.